markusunger/200_OK_admin/case-study.md

 The Express framework provides methods to handle requests based both on the endpoint they are intended for and the request method use.
 With the flexible nature of each API to treat any resource as valid as long as it conforms to the basic requirements (no nesting beyond four levels, numeric integers as resource identifiers), it is easy to see why there can be no fixed endpoint routes.
 Resources can be named however a user wants (again, within a few constraints) and still be usable on the first request to them.
 When the retrieval of a resource collection like `/users` is requested as the first operation on a _200 OK_ API, the result should be processed as if `/users` was already created but still void of data: the JSON response should simply contain an empty array.

 Route handling inside the _200 OK_ application can therefore only be done by way of the distinct HTTP request method.
 A `DELETE` request is going to require a fundamentally different operation than a `GET` request.
 The exact route becomes what is essentially a parameter for that operation.
 The only difference between a `GET` request to `/users/3/comments` and `/lists/4` is whether the request aims for a whole resource collection or a specific item of it.
 Extracting this information from the request path is easy within the aforementioned naming constraints of a _200 OK_ API.
+This way of creating catch-all routes also works exceptionally well with the _materialized path_ approach for organizing the relationship between resources (see [the following chapter](#storing-relational-data-ithout-a-schema)).

 ![illustration for showing the 4 different method handlers with the exact endpoint essentially being a set of arguments for the handler]

-When done early in the application's middleware stack, it is easy to discern between valid resource requests and those that do not make sense within the loose limits.
-A resource `/users/5/images` should only be valid if an item with the id of `5` in the `/users` collection already exists.
+When done early in the application's middleware stack, it is also easy to discern between valid resource requests and those that do not make sense within the loose limits.
+Rejecting a request can be done before many I/O-intensive operations.
+For example, a resource `/users/5/images` should only be valid if an item with the id of `5` in the `/users` collection already exists.
+If it doesn't, there should be no `images` resource for that user, making the request invalid.

 ### Storing Relational Data Without A Schema

-As per the REST specification, data received for a _200 OK_ API is relational in nature, but only with regards to whole resource collections and items, not granular data inside of them.
-Data stored for `/users/3/comments` is related to a specific item in the `users` resource collection (with the `id` of 3), but the server does not need to (and can not) concern itself with references stored inside the data itself since that responsibility is left to the user's code.
+As per the REST specification, data received for a _200 OK_ API is relational in nature.

 ![illustration of relationships in a 200 OK API]